Simplex Method

 A technique for maximizing linear expressions subject to linear constraints.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 Simplex Method.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/simplex-method/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/simplex-method/

 The simplex method is a technique for maximizing linear expressions subject to linear constraints.
 Many applied problems can be framed like this – for example, a business may have a variety of raw materials and need to determine the most profitable inventory of products that they can produce from those materials.
 This would ultimately amount to maximizing a linear expression for profit, subject to a linear inequality for each type of raw material (the total amount of raw material used in the products produced must be less than or equal to the amount of raw material available).